7thFox/tlib/README.md

 - Add by OpenLibrary ID for books without an ISBN

 # todo
+- Add "shelved" indicator and list unshelved books with the 1 before/after it
 - Remove book
+- Allow self-classification without manually editing JSON
 - Validate ISBN checksums

 # example usage